Policies on Academic Honesty and Integrity

 In addition, all materials distributed in RAQA courses is for class use only and is not to be copied, duplicated, or distributed in any format outside of RAQA courses without prior written authorization of the course instructor and the School of Pharmacy.

 Violating these rules is a breach of the Academic Honesty Code of the RAQA Graduate Program and will be dealt with accordingly. (www.temple.edu/pharmacy_qara/plagiarism.htm)

 The penalty for dishonesty can vary from a reprimand and receiving a failing grade for a particular assignment, to failure for the course, to suspension or expulsion from the University.
 The penalty varies with the nature of the offense, the individual instructor, the department, and the school or college.

-With the QA/RA program of the School of Pharmacy, all accusations of academic dishonesty are submitted in writing to the Assistant Dean and the Academic Coordinator, who review the facts and may forward the case to the Graduate Committee.
 The Graduate Committee will consider the facts in light of University and School of Pharmacy Policies on Academic Honesty and determine if sanctions should be imposed.
 The penalty for academic dishonesty can vary depending on the nature of the offense.
 The Committee will inform the Assistant Dean of its final decision before the end of the following semester so that the instructor and student can be notified.
-Faculty members are encouraged to submit their recommendations to the Assistant Dean or Director of Graduate Studies in writing so that their input may be considered in the final decision made by the Graduate Committee.
+Instructors are encouraged to submit their recommendations to the Assistant Dean or Director of Graduate Studies in writing so that their input may be considered in the final decision made by the Graduate Committee.